FabianRig/ArduinoMoonBoardLED/README.md

 ~/apps/arduino-cli/bin/arduino-cli core install arduino:mbed_nano
 ```
 3. Clone the repository
-Press the greem "<> Code" button on github and copy the HTTPS url.
+Press the green "<> Code" button on github and copy the HTTPS url.
-If you don't have `git` installed in your Linux distribution, please install it first.
+If you don't have `git` installed on your Linux distribution, please install it first.
 ```
 mkdir ~/src; cd ~/src
-git clone URL
+git clone Put_HTTPS_URL_here
 cd ArduinoMoonBoardLED/
 ```
 4. Adjust config.h